 The nonproliferation regime does not rely on a single process or a single layer.
 But technological advances in uranium extraction, and the potential for distribution of activity rather than centralization, call for more investment in research and development of detection technology.

 In the 21st century, therefore, we should expect to rely at least as much on policy as on technology to prevent the proliferation of nuclear weapons.
 While science and technology can inform policy, establish safeguards, and enhance the detection of clandestine or treaty-violating activity, the tendency of technological advancement is to reduce the time and resources needed to build nuclear weapons.
 Technological capability alone, however, does not necessarily motivate states to acquire them.
 There are many countries today that have the industrial capabilities to produce nuclear weapons but choose to adhere to international treaties.
 Limiting proliferation starts with effective policy, conflict resolution, and security assurances that reduce the demand for nuclear weapons in the first place.

-Khaled Talaat is a doctoral candidate in nuclear engineering and a researcher at the University of New Mexico.
+Khaled Talaat is a postdoctoral scholar in nuclear engineering at the University of New Mexico.
 He has conducted research on multiple subjects including aerosols, radiological protection, and Generation IV lead-cooled fast reactors.